Close

 Back to blog

 Some people who have undergone urostomy surgery have discovered a sense of newfound freedom after the operation.
-It has given them a feeling of control, which they did not have before.
+It has given them a feeling of control and hope for the future, which they did not have before.

 What is a urostomy?